 3. Create your own press

-“Buzz” creates high SEO rankings, but you don’t have to wait for someone to make it for you, you can make it yourself.
+“Buzz” creates high SEO rankings, but you don’t have to wait for someone to make it for you, you can make it yourself or with Brightpast.
 There are a number of different websites such as Fiverr or Textbroker where you can have articles, press releases, blog posts and other content created just for you.

 You can post them on your own website or ask peers, friends, and family to post them on their website or social media pages and share, share, share.